 BETNOVATE ointment is a greyish-white, smooth ointment.
 It is available in the following strengths:

-Betamethasone valerate is the active ingredient in BETNOVATE cream, ointment and scalp application.
+Betamethasone valerate is the active ingredient in BETNOVATE cream and ointment.

 BETNOVATE cream contains a preservative.